A NOT ALWAYS

 GET THE WORD OUT!!
 THE VISITORS ARE COMING & WE DON'T THINK THEY'RE GOING HOME ANYTIME SOON!!

 The image of Native people has been damaged by popular culture who reveled in stereotypes embedding them in their myths about how the west was won.
 The myth of glamorous, and pristine pilgrims, perfectly coiffed, perfectly pec-ed cowboys moving across the west riding powerful steeds, with a strong sense of adventure and freedom flowing through their wavy black hair and swirling around their perfectly coordinated ten gallon hats, chaps and boots, all the while conquering the land, is just that, a terrible myth.
-In fact, they arrived on filthy boats, diseased, holier than thou and angry.
+In fact, they arrived on filthy boats, diseased, with a holier than thou attitude and very angry to discover they were not alone.

 is that a song from My Fair Lady?